Are Appliance Warranties Worth It?

 Cons

-Jones walked through the advantages and disadvantages of appliance extended warranties.
-“There are some advantages to appliance extended warranties, such as the longer protection you get beyond the manufacturer’s warranty, as well as the fact that the costs for any future repairs are typically locked in at today’s prices — rather than paying more in the future due to inflation,” he said.
+Jones walked us through the upsides and downsides of appliance extended warranties.
+“There are some advantages to appliance extended warranties, such as the longer protection you get beyond the manufacturer’s warranty, as well as the fact that the costs for any future repairs are typically locked in at today’s prices — rather than paying more in the future due to inflation,” he explained.

 One ConsumerAffairs reviewer from Oklahoma, Danielle, was impressed with the benefits of her extended warranty.
 “We were pleased to receive a next day appointment for our issue,” she said.
 “Our assigned technician, Ed, arrived and examined the problem, offering a full explanation of what went wrong, as well as the solution and how to possibly prevent it in the future.
 He was friendly and knowledgeable.
 Would highly recommend.”